willow-intelligence/willow-demo/README.md

   ↓
 LLM Provider (OpenAI / Anthropic)

----

-## How to Test Willow (Quick Guide)
+How to Test Willow (Quick Guide)

-### 1️⃣ Select a Mode
+1. Select a Mode

-Baseline → normal LLM behavior
+Baseline → normal model behavior
-Willow → temporal anchoring
+Willow → temporal anchoring enabled

----

-### 2️⃣ Test A: Time Awareness
+2. Test A: Time Awareness

 Baseline mode:
-Ask: **"What time is it right now?"**
+Ask: “What time is it right now?”
-❌ Will say it cannot access real-time information.
+❌ Model will say it cannot access real-time information.

 Willow mode:
-✔️ Returns the correct real-time date + time.
+✔ Returns the correct real-time date + time.

----

-### 3️⃣ Test B: Drift / Continuity
+3. Test B: Drift & Continuity

 Ask in Willow mode:

-- "What were we working on originally?"
+“What were we working on originally?”

-- "What was my previous task?"
+“What was my previous task?”

-- "Summarize our conversation so far."
+“Summarize our conversation so far.”

-Expected: Willow maintains continuity.
+Willow maintains continuity.
-Baseline: Often forgets context or drifts.
+Baseline forgets or drifts.

----

-### 4️⃣ Test C: Temporal Reasoning
+4. Test C: Temporal Reasoning

 Try:

-- "What day is it one week from now?"
+“What day is it one week from now?”

-- "How many days until Friday?"
+“How many days until Friday?”

-- "What day was it three months ago?"
+“What day was it three months ago?”

-Willow returns accurate results across all temporal shifts.
+Willow returns accurate results across temporal shifts.

----

-## 📊 Viewing Technical Metrics (For Reviewers)

-Every API response includes:

-- tokens_in
-- tokens_out
-- elapsed_sec (latency)
-- mode (baseline or willow)
-- model

-These appear in:

-- UI chat bubbles
-- JSON API responses
-- server logs (`sessions.csv`)

-No configuration required.

----

-## 👩‍💻 Developer API Usage (Optional)
+Developer API Example (Optional)

-### POST `/chat`
+POST /chat

-**Request:**

 {
   "model": "openai:gpt-4o-mini",
   "mode": "willow",
   "messages": [
     { "role": "user", "content": "What was the date one week ago?" }
   ]
 }

-**Response:**
+Response Example:

 {
   "mode": "willow",
   "model": "openai:gpt-4o-mini",
   "output": "...",
   "metrics": {
     "elapsed_sec": 1.051,
     "tokens_in": 164,
     "tokens_out": 24
   }
 }

----

-## Installation (Demo Version)
+Installation (Demo Version):
 git clone https://github.com/willow-intelligence/willow-demo
 cd willow-demo
 pip install -r requirements.txt

-*Note:* This repo contains a demo wrapper.
+Note: This repo contains a demo wrapper.
-The Willow Core Algorithm (`willow.py`) is proprietary and not included.
+The Willow Core Algorithm (willow.py) is proprietary and not included.

----

-## 📬 Contact

-For enterprise licensing, partnerships, or research access:
+For licensing, partnerships, or research access:

 📧 haley.kurtz.ai@gmail.com

----

 Built with 💛 by Haley Kurtz
 Anchoring AI to reality, one turn at a time ⌛